 About bowel cancer screening

-Bowel cancer screening aims to detect bowel cancer at an early stage in people with no symptoms.
+Bowel cancer screening aims to find bowel cancer at an early stage in people with no symptoms.
 Early treatment is more likely to work.
 Bowel cancer screening can also find polyps.
 Polyps are not cancers, but may develop into cancers over time.
-They can easily be removed to reduce the risk of bowel cancer developing.
+They can easily be removed to reduce your risk of bowel cancer.

 Screening in the UK